datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    The :command:`datalad publish` uses ``git push``, and ``git annex copy`` under the hood.
-Publication targets need to either be configured remote Git repositories, or Git-annex special remotes (if they support data upload).
+Publication targets need to either be configured remote Git repositories, or git-annex special remotes (if they support data upload).

 Here is one important detail, though: By default, your tags will not be published.
 The reason for this is that tags are viral -- they can be removed locally, and old